giantswarm/releases/announcements/2021/week15.md

 ## General

 We made a mistake, and we’re here to apologize.
 In our user interfaces, we previously indicated that Kubernetes v1.18 would run out of support (reach end of life, EOL) by April 8.
 This was a mistake.
-The **EOL date for v1.18 is April 14** (two days ago) after the Kubernetes project meanwhile had set it to April 30.
+The **EOL date for v1.18 is April 14** (two days ago).
 Sorry for the confusion this may have caused!

+Our KVM team is working hard to provide a release with Kubernetes v1.19 soon.

 ## Managed apps